Rozei-LTD/.github/profile/README.md

-# Rozei LTD
-*Building minimal, elegant, and modern software.*
+Building minimal, elegant, and modern software.
 > "If it doesn’t exist, we create it." – Rozei LTD

 ## What We Do